tparchman/F22_BIOL792_coursepage/week5/week5_primer.md

     $ chmod u+x first_script.py
     $ ./first_script.py

-If all is in order, "Im ready to learn python, and this is my first step should print to the screen", and you are ready for more.
+If all is in order, "t is time to learn Python" should print to the screen, and you are ready for more.

 <p>&nbsp;</p>